adrcarlos02/ORION_HEALTH/README.md

-Here’s an improved and detailed version of your README, incorporating your reference guide and updates:

 Orion Health

 Orion Health is a full-stack clinic appointment booking application that simplifies the process of connecting patients with healthcare providers.
 The platform offers role-based access control (RBAC) to manage users, doctors, and administrators, ensuring a smooth, secure, and efficient booking experience.